 Confidence is key since most bank customers use their cards or transact from their bank accounts with other parties trusting that the bank safeguards their information from malicious third parties.

-To ensure compliance with data privacy, banks need to have a proper understanding of the kind of data they need from customers, especially personal data.
+To ensure compliance with data privacy in the banking sector, banks need to have a proper understanding of the kind of data they need from customers, especially personal data.
 Once they have clearly identified this, they need to also strategize on how to collect/ access this data.
 That is if they can source from other third parties or collect it themselves directly from the customers.
 The latter is mostly preferred since banks are able to verify their accuracy.
 Choosing this option requires them to expressly seek consent from the customers before collecting the data.
 This request on consent is mostly in the form of data privacy policies which also outline the use of the data.

 Regulators have also become more vigilant on how organizations handle data, especially personal data.
 They are constantly rolling out measures and approaches that are flexible enough to adapt to the new advancements happening every day.